mmontone/Cuis-Website/Documentation/UnicodeNotes.md

           (FileStream fileNamed: 'UTF8abc-test.txt') contentsOfEntireFile
 ````

 gives the result below.
-The result appears correctly in the Cuis image but not in this UnicodeNotes.md file as this is a UTF8 file
+The result appears correctly in the Cuis image but not in this UnicodeNotes file as this is a UTF8 file
 and thus does not show ISO8859-15 properly.

       'abc �� &#945;&#946;&#947;'